 [This Award is supported by Sodexo Justice Services.]

-Initial Nominator, Colleague and Line Manager, Jacky Thompson calls Barbara ‘a beacon of knowledge and understanding’ and ‘one of the early pioneers of Restorative Justice, heavily involved in its development, policy and delivery’, whose ‘passion and dedication for her work today is unwaning.’
+Initial Nominator, Colleague and Co-Manager Jacky Thompson, calls Barbara ‘a beacon of knowledge and understanding’ and ‘one of the early pioneers of Restorative Justice, heavily involved in its development, policy and delivery’, whose ‘passion and dedication for her work today is unwaning.’
 Jacky adds that ‘we would be hard pressed to find someone in the whole of the Probation Service and further afield’ who has given more time to the development of her work, and that ‘restorative justice and Barbara Tudor’s name walks hand in hand.’

 Jacky says Barbara is ‘a true pioneer’ and ‘one of the founding parents of a scheme designed to bring the victim into contact with their perpetrator.’
 Barbara has also been ‘highly involved and instrumental’ in the ‘Supporting Offenders Through Restoration Inside’ (SORI) Scheme at HMP Hewell, which enables Restorative Justice to be delivered within the prison.
 She concludes by describing Barbara’s ‘humility, kindness and passion’ and as someone who is ‘totally giving of herself… Not many people I know could give so much to so many.’